nautobot/helm-charts/docs/advanced-features/kubernetes-jobs-support.md

 # Kubernetes Jobs Support

 This Helm Chart has support for using Kubernetes jobs for executing Nautobot jobs.
-This approach is alternative to always-on Celery workers, where Celery Pods are constantly running and they pick up Nautobot jobs from the task queue.
+This approach is an alternative to always-on Celery workers, where Celery Pods are constantly running and they pick up Nautobot jobs from the task queue.
 On the other hand, the Kubernetes Jobs are created on demand when a Nautobot job is started.